 The main result was that a 60-minute hop stand with a temperature of 170°F (76.7°C) tasted the best (out of a set of temperatures ranging from 150°F to 180°F (65.6°C to 82.2°C)).
 However, none of the hop stands had the increase in hop flavor that I was expecting; instead, the hop-stand beers had fuller-bodied flavor.

 A follow-up experiment (Hop Stand Experiment #2) looks at the causes of flavor and body in a hop stand.
 Still another follow-up experiment looks at other techniques that might actually increase hop flavor.
-I’ve come to the conclusion that 60 minutes is too long of a steep time to get any hop flavor; shorter times (e.g. 10 minutes) are much more effective; it may also be necessary to start the stand near boiling.
+I’ve come to the conclusion that 60 minutes is too long of a steep time to get any hop flavor; shorter times (e.g. 10 minutes) are much more effective.
 I’ve created a summary blog post that describes the techniques I’ve found to be useful at maximizing hop flavor and aroma.

-One technique for maximizing hop flavor and aroma is the “hop stand”, where the hops sit for an extended period (30 to 80 minutes) at below-boiling temperatures.
+One technique for maximizing hop flavor and aroma is the “hop stand”, where the hops sit for an extended period (up to 80 minutes) at below-boiling temperatures.
 (One question is whether the hops should be added at flameout or after the target temperature has been reached.
-I decided in this experiment to add the hops only once the target temperature had been reached.
-This decision may have had an impact on my results.)
+I decided in this experiment to add the hops only once the target temperature had been reached.)
 I was intrigued by an article by Van Havig (now Master Brewer at Gigantic), “Maximizing Hop Aroma and Flavor Through Process Variables“, in which the beer with the most flavor and aroma was the result of both a hop stand for 80 minutes and dry hopping.
 I tried a 5-gallon (19 liter) batch with 2½ oz (71 g) in a 180°F (82.2°C) hop stand, and I thought the results were quite successful.
 But I couldn’t find sufficient information on what temperature the hop stand should be conducted at.
-In a large brewery, I believe that the temperature will very slowly decrease after flameout, but with small-scale homebrewing we should be able to easily and quickly cool to the “best” temperature, maintain that temperature for the full time period, and then cool to pitching temperature.
+In a large brewery, I believe that the temperature will very slowly decrease after flameout until the wort passes through the wort chiller, but with small-scale homebrewing we should be able to easily and quickly cool to the “best” temperature, maintain that temperature for the full time period, and then cool to pitching temperature.
 Whatever “best” is, which is what this experiment tried to find out.
 Lee Morgan at Hot Water Magic conducted an experiment, but at only two temperatures: 200°F (93.3°C) and 175°F (79.4°C).
 Since his results showed a clear preference for the hop stand at 175°F (79.4°C), I wanted to try a number of different temperatures all below 200°F (93.3°C).

 Here are some interesting hop-stand descriptions from around the web: